Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Improved text variable for notify and talk to include a whole bag of variables, from stats to var chars, and many others...
 - Improve math formula editor and text parsing editor
 - Scripted chest will no longer clear their content when no kit is configured on them.
-- Rework of the Feat Ban feature:
+- ~Rework of the Feat Ban feature:~
-    - This will not use the feat ban feature funcom anymore, instead it will manually prevent the teaching of the feat
+    - ~This will not use the feat ban feature funcom anymore, instead it will manually prevent the teaching of the feat~
-    - A notification will pop informing that the feat is banned
+    - ~A notification will pop informing that the feat is banned~
-    - Banned feat now appear in the knowledge panel
+    - ~Banned feat now appear in the knowledge panel~
-    - Banned feat will be automatically unlearn at the next login of the player
+    - ~Banned feat will be automatically unlearn at the next login of the player~
-    - Banned feat can still be teached through the knowledge button in the player editor, events or the future scripting system
+    - ~Banned feat can still be teached through the knowledge button in the player editor, events or the future scripting system~

+`0.6.10`
+- Walked back on the Feat ban system improvements in the previous patch.
+It will work like before, at the exception that the player editor will now be able to teach knowledge that are banned in the feat ban list.
+- Improved feat selector filtering to filter by ID as well
+- Improved the cheat panel item spawner filtering to filter by ID as well

 # Fixes
 `0.6.0`